-10. Texas State Fair
+1. Go to the Texas State Fair

-At Enchanted Springs Ranch, an old west theme park, families can go on horseback rides, find wild and exotic animals, watch a pistol show, eat out of a chuckwagon, and learn about the charm and history of cowboy culture.
+At Enchanted Springs Ranch, an old west theme park, families can go on horseback rides, view wild and exotic animals, watch a pistol show, eat out of a chuck-wagon, and learn about the history of cowboy culture.

 Here’s a list of more places for families to experience cowboy culture in Texas.